Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool fetches emails from a specific label folder and identifies it as a shortcut for get_emails, distinguishing it from the general fetch tool.
+The description clearly states 'Fetch emails from a specific label folder' and positions itself as a shortcut for get_emails, distinguishing it from that sibling tool.
+The verb 'Fetch' and resource 'label folder' are specific.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.